mcgrof/peace/README.md

 # Peace

 A cross-platform OpenGL visualization that creates peaceful, meditative waves with floating orbs.
 Sometimes, code should just be beautiful.
+Now with zoom capabilities inspired by Claude Code's visualization!

 ![Peaceful Waves](peaceful_waves.gif)

+## Features

+- **Full-screen immersive ocean waves** with multiple animated layers
+- **Beautiful color gradients** transitioning from deep ocean blues to sunset peaches and lavenders
+- **Floating glowing orbs** that drift peacefully across the scene
+- **Interactive zoom** - scroll your mouse wheel to zoom in and out of the wave field
+- **Shimmer effects** creating realistic water surface reflections

 ## Building